dutradotdev/my-boilerplate/README.md

 - Jest + React Testing Library
 - Eslint + Prettier + Editorconfig

+## Do not forget
+- Change the manifest.json before use
+- Delete de initial component, snapshot and test

 ## Commands

 ### To run the project in the dev mode